B23579/ring/README.md

 done
 exit
 ```
-Then, submit the job on the computer node using the following syntax
+Use the following syntax to submit the job to the computer node

 ```
 qsub sum.pbs